pimcore/customer-data-framework/doc/02_Installation/01_Update.md

 # Update Notices

+## Update to Version 4
+- Removed the package "hwi/oauth-bundle".
+- Removed the support of  Single Sign On (SSO) implementation.

 ## Update to Version 3
 - Activate `Generate Type Declarations` for all classes generated/used by the Customer Management Framework:
   - `Customer`